Public Works Project Updates

 Crosswalks Improvements Project

 Minor improvements have been initiated including new markings and signs at select locations.
-A second phase of the project, which may include more substantial improvements is under design development.
+A preliminary design has been prepared for a second phase of the project.
+The plans are being reviewed by staff.

 Upper Elm Pathway Improvements